On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Implementation and experiments

+It is an original implementation, up to technical modifications\footnote{For example, we allow $2^\ell$ to be any real number and not only a power of $2$.}, of \nameref{alg:newsampler} using \nameref{alg:bisectionsampler} which allows us to sample random points from a given parametric polynomial curve uniformly with respect to the arc-length.

-We provide an open-source software in {\tt Matlab}\footnote{\url{https://github.com/TolisChal/sampling_curves}} to sample uniformly from a given parametric polynomial curve.
-It is an original implementation of \nameref{alg:newsampler} using \nameref{alg:bisectionsampler} for the computation of the roots in Inverse Transform sampling.
-Our implementation also uses a few standard routines from {\tt Matlab}'s toolbox.
-In particular, we use the functions (i) {\tt chebyshevT()} to evaluate the $k$-ith degree Chebyshev polynomial $\chev_k(x)$, (ii) {\tt roots()} to compute the zero set of the speed $\norm{\gamma'(t)}^2_2$ for the computation of $\rho^*$ in Theorem~\ref{theo:approx_error}, and (iii) {\tt fmincon()} to solve the optimization problem required to compute $\|f\|_{E_\rho}$ again in Theorem~\ref{theo:approx_error}.
+Our implementation relies on a few standard routines from {\tt Matlab}'s toolbox.
+In particular, we use (i) {\tt chebyshevT()} to evaluate the $k$th degree Chebyshev polynomial $\chev_k(x)$, (ii) {\tt roots()} to compute the zero set of the speed $\norm{\gamma'(t)}^2_2$ for the computation of $\rho^*$ (line 3 in~\nameref{alg:newsampler}), and (iii) {\tt fmincon()} to solve the optimization problem required to compute $\|f\|_{E_\rho}$ (line 4).
 All computations were performed on a PC with {\tt Intel\textregistered\ Pentium(R) CPU G4400 @ 3.30GHz $\times$ 2 CPU} and {\tt 16GB RAM}.

-To set $k$, the order of Chebyshev approximation in an interval $[-1, 1]$, we employ Prop.~\ref{theo:approx_error}.
-We compute both $\rho^*$ and $\|f\|_{E_\rho}$.
-Then, we set the degree of Chebyshev approximation equal to $k$ according to Eq.~\ref{eq:degbound}, for several small values of the Chebyshev approximation error $\varepsilon$.

-We empirically capture the dependency between the error $\varepsilon$ and the degree $k$.
-The plot in Fig.~\ref{fig:degree_error} illustrates $k$ as $1/\varepsilon$ increases for a fixed curve of degree $d=10$ in $\mathbb{R}^{50}$.
-The plot confirms that $k$ increases proportionally to $\log(1/\varepsilon)$.
-We further empirically examine how the splitting of the interval $[a,b]$ could improve the efficiency of our implementation.
-In Fig.~\ref{fig:degree_error_comparison} we sample from the same curve as in Fig.~\ref{fig:degree_error}.
-We additionally, split $[a,b]$ to $4$ equilength subintervals, and we report with red dots the maximum Chebyshev degree $k_{\max}$ among all subintervals.
-We notice that the splitting accelerates our implementation, while the average ratio of Chebyshev degrees is $2.5$.